1. Output information

 Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.

-MFP statistics are published quarterly.
-This timetable is usually one week after the publication of the Quarterly national accounts (QNA) and around 14 weeks after the reference quarter.
+MFP statistics are published annually, usually one week after the publication of the second quarter of our Gross domestic product (GDP) quarterly national accounts bulletin and around 14 weeks after the reference quarter.

 Back to table of contents